MuindiKate/aes-secure-messenger/README.md

  Sender
 1. Enters a message
 2. App encrypts it with a randomly generated AES key
-3. OTP key is sent via SMS using **Africa’s Talking**
+3. The encrypted message is sent via SMS using **Africa’s Talking**
 4. Encrypted message is displayed and can be copied/shared

  Receiver
-1. Receives the encrypted message via any channel (email, WhatsApp, etc.)
+1. Receives the encrypted message via SMS.
-2. Inputs the encrypted message and OTP
+2. Inputs the encrypted message
 3. App decrypts and displays the original message

  Technologies Used